Do you only invest in women-led businesses?

-- Lead Investor: 37 Angels typically does not lead investment rounds as we only invest $50-200K - typically there is a pre-negotiated term sheet.
+- Lead Investor: 37 Angels typically does not lead investment rounds as we only invest $50-200K - there is usually a negotiated term sheet.

 - Stage: We are seed investors.
-Usually we invest in companies valued between $2-6M raising between $500K-$1M.
+Usually we invest in companies valued between $3-8M raising between $500K-$2M.

 - In person pitch: Our pitches are in NYC.
 We feel that being in person gives the entrepreneurs the best chance at getting funded.

 Is there a sector you won't invest in?